WPGov/telegram-bot/readme.txt

 = Bot Features =
 * Instant replies (we use secure webhooks)
 * Custom keyboards
+* Instant send of new posts/pages/post_types with configurable template
-* Support private chats, groups and channels
+* Support private chats, groups, supergroups and channels
 * Create unlimited commands.
 You can set your own responders for /$commands
 * Create alias for commands
 * Add shortcodes to /$commands replies